mbrk-stack/tailwindcss_demo/README.md

-my repository helps me to understand
+my repository helps me to understand better git and github